Strike Off Under Companies Act, 2013

 - Copy of Board resolution authorizing the filing of this application;

-- A statement of accounts showing the assets and liabilities of the Company made up to a day, not more than thirty days before the date of application and certified by a Chartered Accountant
+- A statement of accounts showing nil assets and liabilities of the Company which shall be not more than thirty days before the date of application and certified by a Chartered Accountant

 - Shareholder’s approval by way of Special Resolution